Resistance-Lab/resistancelab_site/index.md

 {% include box.html %}

 Our work is an ongoing collaboration between activists, community groups, technologists, students, academics, and citizens.
-Our eventual goal is a world free of state violence with a special focus on Black and Brown communities where we are based in Manchester, UK.
+Our eventual goal is a world free of state violence with a special focus on structurally disadvantaged communities where we are based in Greater Manchester, UK.
 {:.bigger}

 By creating a space for the communities affected the most by state violence to work with researchers and technologists, we believe we can find new and better ways to work together to resist the increasingly data-driven architecture of state oppression.